Partially revised January 2021

 Paid Sick Leave

 Passage of Prop.
-206 makes Arizona one of only seven
+206 made Arizona one of only seven

 states to require employers to provide paid sick leave.

-companies will be eligible for up to 40 hours of leave.
+companies are eligible for up to 40 hours of leave.
 Other important

 provisions include the following: